dchenz/trilium-discord-bot/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-This is a Discord bot that wraps the [trilium_py](https://github.com/nriver/trilium-py) Python client.
+This is a Discord bot that interacts with Trilium ETAPI.
 It's designed for self-hosting and is meant to be used in a private Discord server where you're the only member.

 The idea is to use Discord as a reverse proxy to access a Trilium instance hosted on your home network, without needing open router ports or a VPN.
 This setup is handy for taking notes directly through Discord when you're not at home.